hzhreal/HTOS/README.md

 ## Requirements
 - A jailbroken PS4 running atleast GoldHEN v2.4b14 payload
-- Give the bot permsisions to manage threads and delete messages in addition to the message content intents.
+- Give the bot permsisions to manage threads and delete messages in addition to the message content intents

 ## Tutorial
 Make sure to read everything.